gammu/gammu/docs/manual/gammu/index.rst

 Date, time and alarm commands
 -----------------------------

-.. option:: --getalarm [start]
+.. option:: getalarm [start]

     Get alarm from phone, if no location is specified, 1 is used.

-.. option:: --getdatetime
+.. option:: getdatetime

     Get date and time from phone

-.. option:: --setalarm hour minute
+.. option:: setalarm hour minute

     Sets repeating alarm in phone on selected time.

-.. option:: --setdatetime [HH:MM[:SS]] [YYYY/MM/DD]
+.. option:: setdatetime [HH:MM[:SS]] [YYYY/MM/DD]

     Set date and time in phone to date and time set in computer.
 Please note, that this option doesn't show clock on phone screen.
 It only set